 Laura Bilick - Office & Insurance Manager

 Laura is the executive assistant and office manager at Suffolk Cognitive-Behavioral, PLLC.
 She is responsible for managing the administrative responsibilities of SCB.
 For patients with questions regarding insurance, billing, balances, etc., which your therapist cannot answer, please contact Laura by phone at the main office (631-696-2896).
 We are grateful that Laura brings decades of administrative skills from various businesses to our practice.
 Her multi-disciplinary expertise ranges from a history in; retail management, to multiple executive assistantships in business, to university and hospital settings.
+She is also currently on staff at Stony Brook University.

 Shelli Trager - Intake Coordinator